cemkata/simpleQuizEngine/readme.md

 - Randomize_answers
 - Randomize_answers_read_only

+The section *EDITOR_WEB_PAGE* configures the editor settings
+- RELOAD_ON_DELETE = off - This is enabled the page will reload after deleteing a question.
+Otherwise it will use javascript to hide the question and all needed chnages

 ***set_python_path.txt (windows)***
 - here you can point to python path to be used.
 Usually C:\Users\\%username%\AppData\Local\Programs\Python\Python3XXX
 - Set when installing python